Updated: Aug 17

 According to Engle the only prayer you will ever need is, “Please heal my fear-based thoughts.”
+(It doesn't really matter who you address, just pray to whoever you believe is listening.)
 The world is made up of two basic emotions that motivate our thoughts and actions: fear or love.
-Love based thoughts result in all the good things you’d expect: happiness, gratitude, generosity, forgiveness, etc. Fear based thoughts result in things like jealousy, anger, resentment, guilt, etc. The problem is that both our Ego and our world like to stoke fear-based thoughts.
+Love based thoughts result in all the good things you’d expect: happiness, gratitude, generosity, forgiveness, etc. Fear based thoughts result in things like jealousy, anger, resentment, guilt, etc. The problem is that both our ego and our world like to stoke fear-based thoughts.
 We are bombarded with fearful images, ideas, programs, newscasts, stories, and advertisements all day long.
 These fear-based thoughts are so prevalent that we barely even register they are there.
 However, they keep us stuck by hemming us in on all sides and convincing us there is no other way to live.
 They make us believe we (and our world) can’t change.
 They distract us with a million tiny things that are just taking our focus off what is really important.
 Even when we think we aren’t being motivated by fear, often we are in a subtle, twisted way.

-“The term ‘fear-based thoughts’ acknowledges that, no matter how big the fear, it is just a thought, and thought can be changed.”
+“The term ‘fear-based thoughts’ acknowledges that, no matter how big the fear, it is just a thought, and thoughts can be changed.”

 Consider your thoughts about money.
 Are you worried about paying the bills, having enough for retirement, or investing wisely?
 How much of what you think about money is based on fear?
 Humans being what we are, we can’t stop this loop of fear from going through our heads.
 We can, however, ask for help in healing these fear-based thoughts.
 “Please heal my fear-based thoughts” is a prayer to your higher power (whatever you believe in) to heal your thinking which eliminates those thoughts and gives you the space you need to see your situation clearly.
 By doing this your problems might go away, become much more manageable, or be a catalyst for growth.
 Suddenly you start getting unstuck from your issues and your life becomes calmer and more expansive.